btcven/locha/documentation/en/chapter_09.md

-# 9. Package format for MANET networks.
+# 9. Packet format for MANET networks.

 _AODVv2_ specifies that control messages have to be mapped to a container called MANET (Generalized Mobile Ad-Hoc Network Packet/Message Format) [RFC5444].
 This package format provides a single encapsulation for multiple Ad-Hoc routing protocols.